Robert Rozbruch, MD

 What is osteosarcoma?

 Osteosarcoma is a form of cancer that originates from within a bone.
-Unlike most “bone cancer” which is actually cancer from another origin like the breast, prostate or lung that spreads to bone, osteosarcoma is a malignancy of the bone itself.
-The cancer cells produce an immature form of bone which aid in making the diagnosis, but the bone is not functional.
+Unlike most “bone cancer” which actually originates from another cancerous organ from the breast, prostate or lung and spreads to bone, osteosarcoma is a malignancy of the bone itself.
+Osteosarcoma cancer cells produce an immature, non-functional form of bone which aids in making the diagnosis.

 Who gets osteosarcoma?